'An amazing hands-on way to learn about the Earth, Sun and seasons'

-2. Why we have days, years, seasons and lunar phases - how these are caused by the relative movements of the Sun, Earth and Moon
+2. Why we have days, years, seasons and lunar phases - how these are caused by the relative movements of the Earth, Sun and Moon

-1. Learn about the Sun and its relationship to Earth by making a working globe of the Earth, as well as looking at models, photos and films, and playing games to guess the size and distance between these objects.
+1. Learn about the Sun and its relationship to Earth by making a working globe of the Earth

-2. Learn about the Moon and its relationship to Earth by adding the Moon to the model of the Earth, as well as looking at photos, and playing size and distance games.
+2. Learn about the Moon and its relationship to Earth by adding the Moon to the model of the Earth

-3. Learn about the rest of the Solar System by making two scale models of the Solar System (including the major moons), as well as ooking at photos and playing games.
+1. Learn about the Solar System by making two accurate scale models of the Solar System (including the major moons)

 The large scale model of the Solar System children will make